Oil Paint

 Includes the following.

 Oil paint sold in tubes consists of pigment particles mixed with oil.
 Pigments are created from chosen or developed materials that change the color of reflected or transmitted light due to wavelength absorption.
-Unlike chalk (a natural resource directly from porous sedimentary rock), materials used to make pigments usually have unique properties that make them ideal for coloring.
+Unlike chalk (a natural resource derived from porous sedimentary rock), the materials used to make pigments often have unique properties that make them ideal for coloring.

-Pigments consist of molecules that are cross-linked with one another as crystals, they always require a vehicle or binder to fix them to a substrate.
-Only around 10% of the molecules absorb light and have a wide absorbption band.
+Pigments consist of molecules that are cross-linked into crystals; they always require a vehicle or binder to fix them to a substrate.
+Only about 10% of molecules absorb light and exhibit a broad absorption band.
 Pigments that disperse light are opaque. /p>

-Pigments and paint grinding equipment are believed to be between 350,000 and 400,000 years old.
-Naturally occurring pigments such as ochres and iron oxides have been used as colorants since prehistoric times; however, before the industrial revolution, the range of color was technically limited, and during the Middle Ages, mineral pigments were traded over long distances.
-After the industrial revolution, synthetic pigments became available.
+Pigment and paint-grinding equipment are believed to be between 350,000 and 400,000 years old.
+Naturally occurring pigments such as ochres and iron oxides have been used as colorants since prehistoric times; however, before the Industrial Revolution, the range of color was technically limited, and during the Middle Ages, mineral pigments were traded over long distances.
+After the Industrial Revolution, synthetic pigments became available.

 The practice of oil painting was first pioneered by the Buddhists in India, China, and western Afghanistan.
-These early paintings date between the fifth and ninth century A.D.
+These early paintings date from the fifth to the ninth centuries A.D.

 The practice was then used in Europe as early as the 12th century and may have migrated westward during the Middle Ages.
 However, it gained popularity in Western culture during the Renaissance in the 15th century.

-The Flemish painter Jan van Eyck is usually accredited with the invention of oil painting in Western culture.
+The Flemish painter Jan van Eyck is usually credited with inventing oil painting in Western culture.
 Even though it is not a proven fact, he was able to master the medium and therefore influenced more artists to switch to oil.
 As its advantages became widely known, oil paint eventually replaced egg tempura, became popular during the Byzantine Empire, and became the principal medium for creating artwork in Europe.

-This set the stage for the Renaissance titans such as Raphel, Michelangelo, Titian, and Leonardo da Vinci, who would all make the oil medium famous for their talent!
+This set the stage for the Renaissance titans such as Raphael, Michelangelo, Titian, and Leonardo da Vinci, who would all make the oil medium famous for their talent!

-Oil paintings are varnished because they need protection from dirt, dust, grease, pollution, or any other harmful environmental elements.
-Varnish is also used to achieve a consistent sheen or gloss over the final appearance of the painting, which makes it all equally glossy or matte.
+Oil paintings are varnished to protect them from dirt, dust, grease, pollution, and other harmful environmental factors.
+Varnish is also used to achieve a consistent sheen or gloss across the final appearance of the painting, making it all appear either glossy or matte.

 Varnish is a transparent, hard, protective finish or film primarily used in wood finishing or furniture, but it is also used as a final protective layer on original oil paintings.
 Varnish does not contain any pigment, so it is transparent and is traditionally made from a combination of a drying oil, resin, and a thinner or solvent.

 Varnish can be purchased in a spray can or a bottle, then applied with a brush.
-It may only be applied over a painting after it completely dries, which usually takes three to six months.
-If the coat of varnish has become discolored or dirty, it may be removed using a solvent, and a fresh coat may be reapplied to protect the piece.
+It may only be applied over a painting after it completely dried, which usually takes three to six months.
+If the varnish coat has become discolored or dirty, it may be removed with a solvent, and a fresh coat reapplied to protect the piece.
 Please contact the artist if you need help applying varnish to a painting.

 Terminology